 Learn more on the RLS-Sciences website.

-WKS Bavaria-Israel is happy to receive enquiries and projects from all disciplines.
+The WKS Bavaria-Israel welcomes inquiries and projects from all fields.

 Small and large projects are welcome!
 Company participation is always desired.
 Project ideas are always welcome: Applications are accepted on an ongoing basis after initial consultation.